 For example, how do children reason about social inequality and distribution systems?
-How do children judge prosocial lies?
+How do children internalize diverse (or even conflicting) moral norms and regulate their behaviors and reasoning over development?
 I take developmental, evolutionary, and cross-cultural approaches to answer these questions.

-I feel honored to work in Dr. Gail Heyman's Social Cognitive Developmental Lab.
-I am also affiliated with Dr. Michael McCullough's Center for Research on Experimental Evolutionary Psychology (CREEP).
-Before joining UC San Diego, I worked as a lab manager at Tsinghua University Child Cognition Center (PI: Dr. Stella Christie) and as Mitacs Gloabalink Research Fellow at UBC Child & Teen Studies Lab (PI: Dr. Cathrine Ann Cameron).
+Before joining Boston College, I received my Ph.D. in Experimental Psychology with a Specialization in Computational Social Science at the University of California, San Diego (UCSD).
+I worked in Dr. Gail Heyman's Social Cognitive Development Lab.
+I was also affiliated with Dr. Michael McCullough's Center for Research on Experimental Evolutionary Psychology (CREEP).
+I also worked as a lab manager at Tsinghua University Child Cognition Center (PI: Dr. Stella Christie) and as Mitacs Globalink Research Fellow at UBC Child & Teen Studies Lab (PI: Dr. Catherine Ann Cameron).
 I earned my M.A. from the University of Chicago and B.S. from Beijing Normal University.

 Email Me | Google Scholar | CV